hdmf-dev/hdmf/docs/source/make_roundtrip_test.rst

 The first thing (and possibly the *only* thing -- see :ref:`rt_below`) you need to do is override is the ``setUpContainer`` method.
 This method should take no arguments, and return an instance of the container class you are testing.

-Here is an example using a generic :py:class:`~pynwb.base.TimeSeries`:
+Here is an example using a generic :py:class:`~hdmf.base.TimeSeries`:

 .. code-block:: python